-- (c) Duly and faithfully comply with all regulations and directives issued by the Commission; - (d) At all times during regular business hours and as often as the Commission requires, permit its representatives and all other authorized representatives of the State government full and free access to the project and to the accounts, records, and books of the Grantee relative hereto, including the right to make excerpts and transcripts from such accounts, records, and books; - (e) At such times as the Commission may require, furnish the Commission with such periodic reports, statements, and other documentary data and information as it may reasonably request relative to the progress and status of the project and as to compliance with the terms and conditions of this Agreement; - (f) Promptly following the commencement of the project work, cause to be prepared and erected at a conspicuous point therein at least one sign satisfactory to the Commission identifying the project and indicating the State's participation with respect thereto, and thereafter cause said sign to be maintained in the project at all times during the project's development; - (g) Indemnify and hold harmless the State of Connecticut, its officers, agents, and employees from claims, suits, damages, and costs of every name and kind arising from the acquisition, relocation, restoration or operation of any properties covered under this Agreement; - (h) Deliver to the Commission a deed or other legally sufficient instrument conveying to the Commission the benefit of such covenants, easements, and restrictions as are required by the Commission, and provided the Commission with appropriate evidence of the Grantee's title to the property and any such other supporting documentation as the Commission shall require; and - (i) Provide the Commission with progress reports, on forms prescribed by the Commission.
+- (a) Duly and faithfully comply with the terms and conditions of this Agreement including any and all terms and conditions recited in Exhibit A of this Agreement; - (b) Duly and faithfully comply with all applicable Federal and State laws; - (c) Duly and faithfully comply with all regulations and directives issued by the Commission; - (d) At all times during regular business hours and as often as the Commission requires, permit its representatives and all other authorized representatives of the State government full and free access to the project and to the accounts, records, and books of the Grantee relative hereto, including the right to make excerpts and transcripts from such accounts, records, and books; - (e) At such times as the Commission may require, furnish the Commission with such periodic reports, statements, and other documentary data and information as it may reasonably request relative to the progress and status of the project and as to compliance with the terms and conditions of this Agreement;

+- (f) Promptly following the commencement of the project work, cause to be prepared and erected at a conspicuous point therein at least one sign satisfactory to the Commission identifying the project and indicating the State's participation with respect thereto, and thereafter cause said sign to be maintained in the project at all times during the project's development; - (g) Indemnify and hold harmless the State of Connecticut, its officers, agents, and employees from claims, suits, damages, and costs of every name and kind arising from the acquisition, relocation, construction or operation of any properties covered under this Agreement; - (h) Deliver to the Commission a deed or other legally sufficient instrument conveying to the Commission the benefit of such covenants, easements, and restrictions as are required by the Commission, and provided the Commission with appropriate evidence of the Grantee's title to the property and any such other supporting documentation as the Commission shall require; and - (i) Provide the Commission with progress reports, on forms prescribed by the Commission.
 A final report shall be submitted within 60 days after the Agreement expiration date or completion of the project, whichever occurs earlier.

-Section III Acknowledgement: In any news release or printed material promoting this grant-funded program, credit must be prominently given to the Connecticut Commission on Culture and Tourism by including the Commission's logo and the following: The Restoration of (project name) has been financed in part by the State of Connecticut utilizing Community Investment Act funds administered by the Connecticut Commission on Culture & Tourism.
+Section III Acknowledgement: In any news release or printed material promoting this grant-funded program, credit must be prominently given to the Connecticut Commission on Culture and Tourism by including the Commission's logo and the following: The "Treatment" of the "Project_Name" has been financed in part by the State of Connecticut utilizing Community Investment Act funds administered by the Connecticut Commission on Culture & Tourism.